-It is very common technique used in Illustrator, but here I’m going to tell you this technique in Photoshop.
+It is very common technique used in Illustrator, but here I’m going to tell you this technique which is called Woodcut Look in Photoshop.
 Many people like this kind of effect on their pictures, so hopefully you will not feel bore by working on it.

 1. Lets start with a Picture, open it in Photoshop.
 I’m going to work on this file:

 2. From layer panel drag Background layer to Create New Layer icon, it will duplicate the Background layer and its name would come Background Copy.
 Double click on the name and rename it as StunningMesh.

 3. Now from layer panel change the mode of this layer from Normal to Multiply, you will get something like this:

 4. Now run the command, Filter >> Other >> High Pass.
 Type 2 in Radius and hit OK: